AndreasArvidsson/WinDSP/README.md

 1. Paste shortcut to WinDSP.exe in the folder

 ## JSON config file
-The config file uses this default layout
+The config file uses this layout
 ```json
 {
     "devices": {